Chart Color Schemes

 The level of cultural diversity witnessed in Yallambie was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Yallambie had a higher than average cultural diversity, with 21.5% of its population born overseas and 18.8% speaking a language other than English at home.
-Christianity was the predominant religion in Yallambie, accounting for 46.9% of people.
-However, Judaism stood out as being overrepresented compared to Greater Melbourne, comprising 0.1% versus 1.0%.
+Yallambie's population showed above-average cultural diversity, with 21.5% born overseas and 18.8% speaking a language other than English at home.
+Christianity was the predominant religion in Yallambie, accounting for 46.9%.
+Notably, Judaism was overrepresented compared to Greater Melbourne, comprising 0.1% versus 1.0%.

 Frequently Asked Questions - Diversity